 - A. Gatherings of more than 50 persons prohibited.
 All public and private in-person gatherings of more than 50 persons are prohibited except as provided in Section 5(B). - B. Gatherings not subject to the 50-person limit.
 Section 5(A) does not apply to the following gatherings and, instead, the maximum size for gatherings established in EO 67, or as it may be further amended or superseded, or any Order of Public Health Emergency, applies: - 1.
 Gatherings for religious exercise including, but not limited to, religious ceremonies. - 2.
 Wedding ceremonies and wedding receptions. - 3.
-Expressive activity on a public street, public sidewalk, spontaneous demonstrations as defined in the City Manager's standard operating procedures for special events and demonstrations on city property and on other public property as permitted by a special event permit issued by the City Manager. - C. Persons working not counted.
+Expressive activity on a public street, public sidewalk, and on other public property as permitted by a Special Event Permit issued by the City Manager. - C. Persons working not counted.
 Persons working at gatherings, either as employees or independent contractors, do not count towards the limit on the number of persons at a gathering. - D. State requirements, recommendations, and guidance.
 Except as provided in Sections 5(A), (B), and (C), this Section does not affect any requirement, recommendation, or guidance including, but not limited to, those requiring or recommending physical distancing, that apply to gatherings established in EO 67, or as it may be further amended or superseded, any Order of Public Health Emergency, any workplace safety regulations, or any other State or federal laws related to the COVID-19 pandemic.